 Studio City Project's business is and will be influenced most significantly by the growth of the gaming and leisure market in Macau.
 Such growth will be affected by visitation to Macau and whether Macau develops into a popular international destination for gaming patrons and other customers of leisure and hospitality services, as well as the ability to compete effectively against Studio City Project's existing and future competitors for market share.
 The levels of tourism and overall leisure activity in Macau are expected to be key drivers of our business.
-We believe that visitation and gaming revenue growth for the Macau market have been, and will continue to be, driven by a combination of factors, including Macau's proximity to major Asian population centers; liberalization of restrictions on travel to Macau from China and liberalization of currency restrictions to permit Chinese citizens to take larger sums of foreign currency out of China when they travel; increasing regional wealth, leading to a large and growing middle class in Asia with more disposable income; infrastructure improvements that are expected to facilitate more convenient travel to and within Macau; and an increasing supply of premium quality casino, hotel and entertainment offerings in Macau.
+We believe that visitation and gaming revenue growth for the Macau market have been, and will continue to be, driven by a combination of factors, including the PRC central and Macau government's development plans for the region, including improved infrastructure and development of Hengqin Island, Macau's proximity to major Asian population centers; liberalization of restrictions on travel to Macau from China and liberalization of currency restrictions to permit Chinese citizens to take larger sums of foreign currency out of China when they travel; increasing regional wealth, leading to a large and growing middle class in Asia with more disposable income; infrastructure improvements that are expected to facilitate more convenient travel to and within Macau; and an increasing supply of premium quality casino, hotel and entertainment offerings in Macau.